They say…

 In the cartoon art on their website, former home brewers Bill Graham, Dave Thibodeau and Matt Vincent, who founded Ska in 1995, appear in the standard issue US craft brewers’ uniform of T-shirts, baggy shorts and baseball caps.
 So I’m not quite sure how they’ve come to reference a largely working class youth culture movement from the English Midlands in the late 1970s, which itself drew on an even more proletarian youth cult of the previous decade with a somewhat violent reputation.

 Still, the graphics look great, the humour engaging, and the product is unquestionably excellent.
-I’d had several Ska beers before, but Steel Toe, which I bought in a bottle from the pioneering list at a branch of independent gourmet burger chain Byron, was the first one that moved me to write about it.
+I’d had several Ska beers before, but Steel Toe, which I bought in a bottle from the pioneering craft beer list at a branch of independent gourmet burger bar chain Byron, was the first one that moved me to write about it.

 It’s particularly interesting as an example of a revival of a threatened style, milk stout, which uses lactose, an unfermentable sugar derived from milk, to add sweetness and texture to the finished beer.
 Ska’s beautifully balanced example is a near-black beer with a ruby tinge and a creamy, light beige head.